 • Continue our 360-degree annual reviews of executive leadership.

 • Create a succinct document (contract rider) for all freelance artists and crew that outlines our Anti-Racism and EDI policies, as well as protected pathways to report issues.
-We have proposed this as a joint project with Wisconsin’s Equity theater companies.
+(This has been in place since 2021.)

-• Develop relationships with the technical theater training programs in the Milwaukee area to nurture emerging BIPOC theater technicians and designers.
+• Develop relationships with the technical theater training programs in the Milwaukee area to nurture emerging diverse theater technicians and designers.

-• Add a line item for cultural consultants to each production’s budget worksheet.
-This will prompt an evaluation of any specific needs for each play.
+• Have a line item for cultural consultants in each production’s budget worksheet.
+This prompts an evaluation of any specific needs for each play.

-• Reach out to local journalism schools and publications, offering to partner with them on training programs for BIPOC critics.
+• Reach out to local journalism schools and publications, offering to partner with them on training programs for diverse critics.

-• Share FTC’s annual operating budget on our website (budgets are the most explicit statement of an organization’s values).
+• Share FTC’s annual operating budget on our website and in our playbills (budgets are the most explicit statement of an organization’s values).

-• Learning opportunities in EDI and Anti-Racism will be incorporated as a major component of each year’s full-day retreat with our staff, Board, and AC members.
+• Learning opportunities in IDEA and Anti-Racism are incorporated as a major component of each year’s full-day retreat with our staff, Board, and AC members.

 • Work with Overture Center and the other resident companies to develop intervention and disruption protocols for harmful audience interactions.

-• Work with Overture Center and the other resident companies to research and develop changes that can be made to make lobbies and other theater spaces more welcoming to BIPOC communities.
+• Work with Overture Center and the other resident companies to research and develop changes that can be made to make lobbies and other theater spaces more welcoming to diverse communities.

-• Create plan for new staff position focusing on community engagement.
+• Create plan for increased staff capacity to focus on community engagement.

-• Expand our La Follette High School partnership within LHS or to other schools.
+• Expand our La Follette High School partnership within LHS and to other schools.